dmgudeman/Week04_CourseraFrontEndFrameworksAngular/README.md

 # Week03_CourseraFrontEndFrameworksAngular

-This takes the submitted assignment from week two (the first commit) and explores dependency injection, frameworks and ng-route.
+This takes the submitted assignment from week two (the first commit) and in the first Exercise explores dependency injection, frameworks and ng-route.